Greece has ratified all major anti-bribery and anti-corruption international conventions:

 Bribery in the private sector

-Bribery in the private sector, which is provided for by Article 396 of the GCC, is an act of giving (or receiving) unlawful benefits or gain, directly or indirectly, as an exchange for an action or omission contrary to one’s duties (as defined by law, contract, agreement etc).
+Bribery in the private sector, which is provided for by Article 396 of the GCC, is an act of giving (or receiving) unlawful benefits or gain, directly or indirectly, as an exchange for an action or omission contrary to one’s duties (as defined by law, contract, agreement, etc).
 The perpetrator must act with intent (as opposed to with negligence).
-The said offence is punishable with imprisonment ranging from one to five years.
+This offence is punishable with imprisonment ranging from one to five years.

 Bribery in sport